theupdateframework/theupdateframework.io/content/implementations.md

-* [Repository Service for TUF (RSTUF) ](https://repository-service-tuf.readthedocs.io/en/stable/) is a TUF repository designed to integrate into an existing community package repository with an established artifact storage and delivery system.
+* [Repository Service for TUF (RSTUF) ](https://repository-service-tuf.readthedocs.io/en/stable/) is a TUF repository designed to integrate into an existing artifact repository with an established storage and delivery system.
 * [tuf-on-ci](https://github.com/theupdateframework/tuf-on-ci/) is a TUF
 repository and signing tool designed to operate on a CI system and guide signing events through Git forge workflows.